 - Underlining is an old fashioned style of emphasis from the days when typewriters couldn’t do anything else.
 Don’t use it.

-- Bold is effective for occasional emphasis, but be careful not to overuse it, and don’t use it for blocks of text.
+- Bold is effective for occasional emphasis, but be careful not to overuse it, and don’t use it for paragraphs or blocks of text.

 - Avoid using coloured or white fonts on a coloured background.
-They are not good for contrast, and can be difficult for readers with any of a range of visual impairments.
+They aren't good for contrast, and can be difficult for readers with any of a range of visual impairments.

 Use a friendly and clear tone

 A3s suit an informal communication style.
 Talk to people directly.
 Use plain language and personal pronouns.
 Make clear connections for your reader.

 Sometimes stories and metaphors can be effective at keeping your reader’s interest.
 Case studies work well in A3s, because they hook your reader’s attention with stories about people.

 People generally read A3s from top-left to bottom-right, so use the bottom-right corner for your conclusion.
 The conclusion should leave the reader clear on next steps, proposals or follow-up.
 Don’t leave them wondering ‘So what?’

 - Edit your material – cut, cut, and cut down again.

 - Proofread carefully – use the style manual of your agency and get someone else to double check there are no errors.